Free oscillations of a standing surface wave and its mechanical analogue: Results

-With this background of linear stability results, we return to discussing the simulational results in fig. \ref{fig:standing_waves_0_2T}.
-As we have employed impermeable walls in our numerical simulations, the only perturbations which are permitted to appear are those whose wavelength is less than the primary (i.e. one half, one-third, one-fourth $\ldots$ and so on, of the primary wavelength $\lambda =2\pi/k$) and according to linear stability results, these perturbations are stable at the steepnesses that we have presented in fig. \ref{fig:standing_waves_0_2T}, panel (b).
-Consequently, it becomes clear that distortion of the interface from the fifth order solution of \citet{Penney1952} at $t/T=8$ in fig. \ref{fig:standing_waves_0_2T}, does \textit{not} owe its origin to the linear instability of the time-periodic base-state.
-It is likely that this distortion and the formation of pointed crest is related to focussing\cite{kayal2025focussing}.
-Truncation errors in the fifth order representation of $\eta$ behave as numerical perturbations and can generate such pointed structures, see recent work from RDs group in axisymmetric geometry \cite{kayal2025focussing,kayal2022dimples, basak2021jetting,kayal2023jet}.
-Further analysis is needed to confirm this hypothesis and is proposed as future work.
-Figs. (\ref{fig:small_amp}), (\ref{fig:med_amp}) and (\ref{fig:large_amp}) present a systematic comparison of time-snapshots of the (early) time evolution of the air-water interface, discussed earlier in section \ref{sec1}.
-For reference, we also present a comparison with the linear solution in expression (\ref{eq23}).
-For observing the long-time evolution of the interface initialised as shown in figures \ref{fig:9(a)}, \ref{fig:10(a)} and \ref{fig:11(a)} respectively, see the multimedia available online.
+Armed with these linear stability observations, we may now return to the question posed at the end of section \ref{finiteamptheoryandsims}: \textit{why is there a difference between the simulations and the analytical expression in panel (b) of fig. \ref{fig:standing_waves_0_2T} at t = 8T but not in panel (a) where $\hat{A}$ is much smaller?
+Is there any possible instability at large $\hat{A}$ which could cause this ?} Impermeable walls in our simulations restrict admissible perturbations to super-harmonics of the primary wavelength (i.e. one half, one-third, one-fourth $\ldots$ of $\lambda = 2\pi/k$), all of which are linearly stable at the steepnesses considered.
+It is thus likely that this distortion and the formation of pointed crests is instead related to focusing \cite{kayal2025focussing}; truncation errors in the fifth order representation of $\eta$ \cite{Penney1952} behave as numerical perturbations and can generate such pointed structures, see recent work in axisymmetric geometry \cite{kayal2025focussing,kayal2022dimples, basak2021jetting,kayal2023jet}.
+Finally, figs. (\ref{fig:small_amp}), (\ref{fig:med_amp}) and (\ref{fig:large_amp}) present a systematic comparison of time-snapshots of the early time evolution of the air-water interface.
+For reference, the linear solution in eqn. (\ref{eq23}) is also plotted.
+For the long-time evolution, see the multimedia available online.